 Inside Energy is uniquely situated to lead important national energy conversations.

 The expertise of the Inside Energy newsroom includes an executive supervisor, an editorial leader, a project manager and a host of journalists, data specialists, broadcast talent and digital/social media professionals.
-The team is comprised of award-winning editors, reporters and business leaders and also includes a collection of solid field reporters with expertise in the topic.

 The public media organizations that comprise Inside Energy represent states that run the gamut of energy production and research in the U.S. These states produce or extract oil, gas, coal, wind, solar, geothermal and biofuels.
 They host examples of emerging, booming, mature and declining energy ecosystems.
 And they’re home to renowned research institutions, including the National Renewable Energy Laboratory and the Institute for Energy Research.